VarshniR/Covid-Data/README.md

 ORDER BY country;
 ```

+3. What are the totals of covid cases and covid deaths in every country?
 ```
 SELECT country, SUM(total_cases) AS cases, SUM(total_deaths) AS deaths FROM covid
 GROUP BY country;
 ```

+4. How many covid cases and covid deaths were reported between 01-22-2020 and 02-22-2020 per country?

 ```
 SELECT distinct(country), date, daily_deaths, daily_cases